Automate your New Relic configuration

 Being a software engineer these days is not only about writing good code.
-It’s also about deploying your code to production and checking it works all the time.
+It’s also about deploying your code to production and checking it works all the time.y

 Ocado Technology uses New Relic to monitor its services, either across our e-commerce applications or inside our highly-automated warehouses.
 There are multiple environments for the code we create and deploy, and each of these requires a separate configuration for alerting policies.
 Some of these alerting policies are common between environments, while some are unique for production, testing, etc.

-When you have dozens of services running across multiple environments, configuring the various alerts for each service is a lot of repeatable work which is also error-prone.
-As it turns out, human data entry can be pretty inconsistent!
-Since the process of defining alerting policies was manual, we started to struggle when we had to introduce the same configuration change for multiple services in New Relic.
+The process of defining alerting policies is manual.
+We started to struggle when we had to introduce the same configuration change for multiple services in New Relic.
 After a thousand and one clicks, we decided we had had enough and began to explore other possibilities.

 We concentrated our attention on developing the tool and implemented it straight away.
 It proved to be the perfect solution to our problem; we no longer needed to browse through New Relic pages and introduce changes manually, and whenever we had to introduce a change that affected all our services, we only modified the element responsible for common alerting rules - Git commit, push, and wait for pipeline to execute.
 The consequence of these modifications was that our processing time decreased significantly.
 This had impact on business stories as well - because declaring alerting rules now proved to be a simple task, we added additional layers of checks to our applications.